carla-simulator/carla/Docs/build_windows.md

     Update.bat
 ```

-The assets will be downloaded and extracted to the appropriate location.
+The assets will be downloaded and extracted to the appropriate location if have 7zip installed.
+If you do not have this software installed, you will need to manually extract the file contents to `Unreal\CarlaUE4\Content\Carla`.

 To download the assets for a __specific version__ of CARLA: